-- 2.1 A student ("appellant") may appeal a General Faculties Council Discipline Committee decision within 30 calendar days of their receipt of a decision. - 2.2 Upon receipt of a student appeal, as detailed above, The Chair of the Board of Governors, shall appoint an "Appeal Committee", the Appeal Committee shall hear and determine appeals of the General Faculties Council Discipline Committee. - 2.3 Appeal Committee Composition:
+- 2.1 A student ("appellant") may appeal a General Faculties Council Discipline Committee decision within 30 calendar days of their receipt of a decision. - 2.2 Upon receipt of a student appeal, as detailed above, The Chair of the Board of Governors, in consultation with the President & Vice-Chancellor, shall appoint an "Appeal Committee", the Appeal Committee shall hear and determine appeals of the General Faculties Council Discipline Committee. - 2.3 Appeal Committee Composition:

-The Appeal Committee shall consist of the following voting members unless otherwise determined by the Board of Governors Executive Committee:
+The Appeal Committee shall consist of the following voting members: